codercurious/facebook-group-member-scraper/README.md

 10. **Academic Research and Social Studies:** Researchers and scholars can utilize Facebook group members data to study social dynamics, online behavior, and group interactions.
 This data can provide valuable insights into topics such as online communities, group formation, and the impact of social media on society.

 These are just a few examples of how Facebook group members data can be utilized.
 The specific use cases depend on the goals and objectives of the individuals or organizations accessing the data.

+## Frequently asked questions

+## What is the limit on number of members that can be scraped ?
+Unlike other scrapers like phantombuster which have limitations on number of members scraped to 5k-10k, this tool doesn't have any limitations.
+It can scrape all members of a group.
+It can also resume scraping from where it stopped, which makes it best tool for scraping large groups

+## Does it extract emails address or phone numbers of group members ?
+You can use [facebook profile scraper](https://apify.com/curious_coder/facebook-profile-scraper?fpr=ve081&fp_sid=github_facebook-group-member-scraper) to scrape complete profile including email and phone numbers.
+Once have the list of group members, just copy the profile urls and pass them to facebook profile scraper